AnJW-HGU/2023_HCI_Parking/README.md

     impacting the school's operations, as it is creating delays and frustration for those who are unable to find a parking space, especially in the crowded morning.
 #### 3-2 existing cases, examples, similar studies
+    There are already various services available that provide real-time parking space information.
+    Some well-known examples include "ParkWhiz", "SpotHero", "ParkMobile", and "ParkMe".
+These services provide information on available parking spots and allow users to reserve a parking space in their desired location.
+Companies such as "Park Assist" and "Smart Parking" use cameras within parking lots to detect available parking spaces in real-time and provide this information to users.
+    In addition to providing real-time parking space information, there are also similar studies being conducted.
+For example, "ParkNet" is a research project that uses deep learning models for real-time parking space detection.
+The model detects available parking spaces based on the video input from cameras in the parking lot.
+    "ParkEyes" is another service that combines cameras, IoT sensors, and AI technology to provide real-time information on the location of parked cars and available parking spaces within a parking lot.
+This service helps users easily find their parked car within the parking lot.
+    By referring to similar approaches used in these existing cases, this project can be developed further.
 #### 3-3 objectives
     The goal of this project is to create a parking service that enables drivers to easily locate available parking spots in Handong Global University's parking lots.
 This service aims